pattu777/pattu777.github.io/_posts/2016-05-27-Stack-in-Python.md

         # Code below
 ```

-The code is pretty fairly straight forward.
+The code is fairly straight forward.
 The `__init__` function is the constructor of `Stack` class. `size` represents the maximum number of elements which the stack can contain. `current_length` holds the number of elements present in the stack.
 And the array `arr` holds the actual elements of the stack.

 Now let's implement the basic operations one by one.